fprijate/tlborm/src/mbe-syn-source-analysis.md

                          «0»
 ```

-Note that this has *no relationship* to the AST the expression would produce; instead of a single root node, there are *nine* token trees at the root level.
+Note that this has *no relationship* to the AST the expression would produce; instead of a single root node, there are *seven* token trees at the root level.
 For reference, the AST would be:

 ```text
               ┌─────────┐